Klejda-A/exp-rag/README.md

 uv run src/scivqa/evaluation/execution_rag.py
 ```

-This has the default Known Context method which can be changed in the `execution_rag.py` file.
+This has the default Base Implementation method which can be changed in the `execution_rag.py` file.

 If something broke in the evaluation you can use the following command to run the evaluation again: